sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/europe/README.md

 Helike (/ˈhɛlɪkiː/; Greek: Ἑλίκη, pronounced [heˈlikɛː], modern Greek pronunciation: [eˈlici]) was an ancient Greek polis (city-state)[1] that was submerged by a tsunami in the winter of 373 BC.
 Lines up with Alexander the Great 400 BC https://en.wikipedia.org/wiki/Helike

+## 6200 BC Norway Submarine Landslide

+"The three Storegga Slides (Norwegian: Storeggaraset) are amongst the largest known submarine landslides.
+They occurred at the edge of Norway's continental shelf in the Norwegian Sea, approximately 6225–6170 BCE.
+The collapse involved an estimated 290 km (180 mi) length of coastal shelf, with a total volume of 3,500 km3 (840 cu mi) of debris, which caused a paleotsunami in the North Atlantic Ocean."

 ### Encke causing Ekpyrosis?

 Could this be ekpyrosis following katakysmos a few years later?
 The idea of us passing directly through the main stream is a serious consideration.